bammietop03/alx-low_level_programming/0x0E-structures_typedef/README.md

-## learning Structures and Typedef
+## Learning Structures and Typedef
 A structure is a user defined data type available in C that allows to combine data items of different kinds.

 In C, a structure is a user-defined data type that allows you to group together multiple variables of different data types under a single name.
 It is a way to create a custom data type that can hold related pieces of information as a single unit.